Henry Halleck: Early life

 During the Mexican–American War, Halleck was assigned to duty in California.
-During his seven-month journey on the transport USS Lexington around Cape Horn, assigned as aide-de-camp to Commodore William Shubrick, he translated Henri Jomini's Vie politique et militaire de Napoleon, which further enhanced his reputation for scholarship.
-He spent several months in California constructing fortifications, then was first exposed to combat on November 11, 1847, during Shubrick's capture of the port of Mazatlán; Lt.
+During his seven-month journey on the transport USS Lexington around Cape Horn, assigned as aide-de-camp to Commodore William Shubrick, he translated Henri Jomini's Vie politique et militaire de Napoleon ("Political and Military Life of Napoleon"), which further enhanced his reputation for scholarship.
+He spent several months in California constructing fortifications, then was first exposed to combat on November 11, 1847, during William Shubrick's capture of the port of Mazatlán; Lt.
 Halleck served as lieutenant governor of the occupied city.
-He was awarded a brevet promotion to captain in 1847 for his "gallant and meritorious service" in California and Mexico.
-(He would later be appointed captain in the regular army on July 1, 1853.)
+He was awarded a brevet promotion to captain in 1847 for his "gallant and meritorious service" in California and Mexico, and would later be appointed captain in the regular army on July 1, 1853.
 He was transferred north to serve under General Bennet Riley, the governor general of the California Territory.
 Halleck was soon appointed military secretary of state, a position which made him the governor's representative at the 1849 convention in Monterey where the California state constitution was written.
 Halleck became one of the principal authors of the document.
 The California State Military Museum writes that Halleck "was [at the convention] and in a lone measure its brains because he had given more studious thought to the subject than any other, and General Riley had instructed him to help frame the new constitution."
 He was nominated during the convention to be one of two men to represent the new state in the United States Senate, but received only enough votes for third place.
 During his political activities, he found time to join a law firm in San Francisco, Halleck, Peachy & Billings, which became so successful that he resigned his commission in 1854.
 The following year, he married Elizabeth Hamilton, granddaughter of Alexander Hamilton and sister of Union general Schuyler Hamilton.
-Their only child, Henry Wager Halleck, Jr., was born in 1856, and died in 1882.
+Their only child, Henry Wager Halleck Jr., was born in 1856, and died in 1882.

-Halleck became a wealthy man as a lawyer and land speculator, and a noted collector of "Californiana."
+Halleck became a wealthy man as a lawyer and land speculator, and a noted collector of "Californiana".
 He obtained thousands of pages of official documents on the Spanish missions and colonization of California, which were copied and are now maintained by the Bancroft Library of the University of California, the originals having been destroyed in the 1906 San Francisco earthquake and fire.
 He built the Montgomery Block, San Francisco's first fireproof building, home to lawyers, businessmen, and later, the city's Bohemian writers and newspapers.
 He was a director of the Almaden Quicksilver (Mercury) Company in San Jose, president of the Atlantic and Pacific Railroad, a builder in Monterey, and owner of the 30,000 acre (120 km2) Rancho Nicasio in Marin County.
 But he remained involved in military affairs and by early 1861 he was a major general of the California Militia.